cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <PanelListItem number="1">

-You start its definitino as a separate independent stage:
+You start its definition as a separate independent stage:

 ```Dockerfile
 FROM --platform=linux node:18.7-alpine AS cosmos-faucet